CSS : Cascading Style Sheets

 - Don't use

-instead which is a lower specificity)- id selectors should be mainly used as access points for JS
+!important(IT'S THE NUCLEAR OPTION) idselector should be minimised (could useclassinstead which is a lower specificity)- id selectors should be mainly used as access points for JS

 - Don't use